Congregate Charlottesville is a 501(c)3 non-profit organization.

 – Fundraiser for A11/12 survivors in the wake of the October 2021 Sines vs. Kessler trial; $16k distributed to over 30 applicants.

-– Planning for the five-year anniversary of the Summer of Hate, along with numerous other groups, including SURJ (Showing Up for Racial Justice), BLM Cville, CARML (Charlottesville Anti-Racist Media Liaisons), Beloved Community Cville, and the Charlottesville Clergy Collective.
+– Planning for the five-year anniversary of the Summer of Hate, along with numerous other groups, including SURJ (Showing Up for Racial Justice), BLM Cville, CARML (Charlottesville Anti-Racist Media Liaisons), Beloved Community Cville, and the Charlottesville Clergy Collective. – Continuation of fundraiser for A11/A12 survivors, many of whom continue to struggle with the aftermath of physical and emotional injury.

 2 0 2 3